Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 These attacks work because employees trust authority figures.
 When someone thinks the CEO is calling directly, they often skip normal approval steps.
 The fake urgency makes people act fast without checking.

 Finance teams receive calls requesting transfers to new bank accounts.
 The fake CEO explains why normal procedures must be bypassed.
-They pressure employees to complete transfers before the end of business day.
+They pressure employees to complete transfers before the end of the business day.

 Your employees should always verify requests through separate communication channels.
 Create policies requiring written approval for all wire transfers above certain amounts.